BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 `EventEmitter<T extends any> extends Subject<T>`
 And `Subject` looks like this:
 `Subject<T> extends Observable<T> implements SubscriptionLike`
-The important part here is that we can pass everything that holds a `subscribe`.
+The important part here is that we can pass everything that holds a `subscribe` method.

 Which means the following would work: